lstejskal/adapi/README.md

 ### Authentication workflow

 * try to load configuration from `~/adapi.yml`
-* if `~/adapi.yml`doesn't exist, try to load configuration from `~/adwords_api.yml` (used by adwords-api gem)
-* if there are no configuration files available, set configuration directly to `Adapi::Config` (overrides previous settings)
+* if no configuration is available, set configuration directly to `Adapi::Config`

 ## API Version Support

-Adapi supports the latest version of AdWords API: *v201206*.
+Adapi supports the latest version of AdWords API: *v201209*.

-For support of earlier versions of AdWords API, downgrade to earlier versions of adapi: 0.0.9 for *v201109_1*, 0.07 for *v201109*.
+For support of earlier versions of AdWords API, downgrade to earlier versions of adapi: 0.1.5 for *v201206*, 0.0.9 for *v201109_1*, 0.07 for *v201109*.
-(You shoudn't need it though, because older versions of AdWords API are eventually shut down.)
+(You shoudn't need it though, older versions of AdWords API are eventually shut down.)
 Latest revision for specific AdWords API version is also marked by a tag.